Goliath Season 3: A Means to an End

 Amazon Studios

-But if nothing whatsoever about the story knocks you out, at least visually it is to die for.
+But if nothing whatsoever about the story knocks you out, at least visually it’s to die for.

 And who did die?